Best Trekking packages in Nepal – Which one to choose

 Further north of the circuit at Kagbeni is Upper Mustang, a restricted area for limited agency treks and people willing to pay high fees (USD 500 for the first ten days).
 The region is in a rain shadow that is stark, arid, and strikingly beautiful.

 The Annapurna Sanctuary lies southwest of the Annapurna Massif.
 It is a breathtaking arena set in a cirque of frosty Mountains that will not likely ever have the intrusion of a road.
 Settlements beyond the villages of Ghandruk and Chomrong were specially built for trekkers to whom a jeep or bus ride into the theater’s 4000-plus meter (over 13,000 feet) would be profane.
-This open-sky, inner shrine offers nearly 360° of surrounding Himalayan goddesses.
-Gurung villages in the area are spectacular, too.
-A week to ten days is the minimum time, depending on acclimatization.

-Solu-Khumbu, the district south and west of Mount Everest, in north-east Nepal, includes the highest mountain in the world, Mount Everest, 29,029 feet (8848 m), also known as Sagarmatha (Nepali) or Chomolungma (Tibetan).
-Lhotse (27,890 feet, 8501 m, world’s 4th highest) and Cho-Oyu (26,906 feet, 8201 m, world’s 6th highest) ares part of Sagarmatha National Park, and Makalu (27,765 feet, 8463 m, worlds highest) is in the bordering Makalu-Barun National Park.
-Sagarmatha National Park (445 square miles, 1148 sq kin) is a World Heritage Site (Natural) situated in the Khumbu district of the Solu- Khumbu district.
+Lhotse (27,890 feet, 8501 m, world’s 4th highest) and Cho-Oyu (26,906 feet, 8201 m, world’s 6th highest) are part of Sagarmatha National Park, and Makalu (27,765 feet, 8463 m, worlds highest) is in the bordering Makalu-Barun National Park.

 The attractions are towering peaks, villages in majestic mountain valleys with associated monasteries, and highland culture.
 The area was Nepal’s second most popular trekking area, with 52,000 visitors in 2016.
-Still, due to d construction north of Pokhara (despite the development of alternate routes), it is to replace the Annapurna region as the most popular.
+Still, due to the construction north of Pokhara (despite the development of alternate routes), it is to replace the Annapurna region as the most popular.
 However, when the weather deteriorates, bottlenecks at entry points are a concern.

 Everest Base Camp for beginner